 Will I need to bargain in China?
-Learning how to bargain in China is among the most important things you will want to prepare for leading up to your trip.
+Learning how to bargain in China is among the most important things you will want to prepare for leading up to your trip!
 In street markets, souvenir shops, and small stores, bargaining is a fact of life to follow.
-In this guide, I’m going to share eight tips to help you successfully bargain in China.
+In this guide, I’m going to share eight tips to teach you the proper art of haggling in China.

 Below you can read all my best tips to haggle in China.
 By following these pointers, you will be well versed in all the different places you can bargain and haggle like a pro.